 - Path to clinical application

-- Personal statement addressing how the project fits the applicant’s training and career goals in relation to developing technologies that enhance human healthcare (2-page limit)
+- Personal statement addressing how the project fits the applicant’s training, as well as personal and career goals in relation to developing future technologies for positively influencing human health and healthcare.
+(2-page limit)

-- Letters from two mentors, one from the College of Medicine and one from the College of Engineering, that address the applicant’s academic and research qualities as well as the mentorship team and planned engagement with the student
+- Letters from the two mentors, one from the mentor in the College of Engineering and one from the mentor in the College of Medicine, College of Dentistry, College of Pharmacy or College of Health Sciences.
+Mentor letters should address the applicant’s academic and research qualities as well as the mentorship team and planned engagement with the student

 - NIH-style biosketches for both mentors

-Note: Finalists will be interviewed by a selection committee comprising two members from Engineering, two from Medicine, and one external.
+Note: Finalists will be interviewed by a selection committee comprised of two members each from the College of Engineering and College of Medicine, and one external member.

 Submit application materials as a single PDF file to email@example.com.

-Questions may be addressed to Dr. David Puleo (firstname.lastname@example.org), Associate Dean for Research and Graduate Studies, College of Engineering.
+Questions may be addressed to Dr. John Balk (firstname.lastname@example.org), Associate Dean for Research and Graduate Studies, College of Engineering or Dr. Alan Daugherty (email@example.com), Senior Associate Dean for Research, College of Medicine.

-The deadline for receipt of applications is noon on Friday, May 25, 2018.
+The deadline for receipt of applications is Noon on Wednesday, May 26, 2021.